Homestead Hydro

 The 3:00 AM Anxiety Test

-Look, if you have a landlord to call when the water stops, you don't need this.
+Look, if you have a landlord to call when the water stops, you absolutely do not need this.
 Go enjoy your city life and your functional plumbing.
 But if you are the one standing in the mud with a pipe wrench at midnight, this kind of tech is a life-changer.
-It takes the "guessing" out of survival.
+It takes the 'guessing' out of survival.

 Is it the Pinterest-perfect homesteading solution?
 No. It’s a plastic box that tells you how much liquid is in a bigger plastic box.
 But for me, it represents the end of a very specific kind of fear.
 I don't have to wonder if I can afford to water the garden and take a bath anymore.
 I can just check the app.